 When you access the secure message site, there will be a required form for you to fill out called Immunizations.
 Please fill this out at your earliest convenience to ensure these requirements are met.

 If you are having problems, please call 707-826-5036 (you will receive a call back upon leaving a voicemail message) or send an email to firstname.lastname@example.org with your questions. **Please do not email your immunization records as email is not a secure method.
 Immunization records may be: faxed, mailed, or dropped-off at the campus Student Health Center.

-2. Send a copy of your immunizations to:
+2. UPLOAD a copy of your records to the same portal.